mpettersson/JavaReview/JavaInterviewReview.md

                                         Class in package java.util;
                                         Includes sort, search, shuffle, swap, get, and other utility methods.
 -[ ] Concurrent Collections
-                                        Additions to the collections framework to solve "Memory Consistency Errors" or synchronization.
+                                        Additions to collections fwk to solve "Memory Consistency Errors" or synchronization.
                                         Performs better than synchronized version of the traditional collections.
                                         A Package in java.util (has atomic and locks subpackages)
                                         DS Classes: ArrayBlockingQueue, ConcurrentHashMap, ConcurrentLinkedDeque,